 According to The American Journal of Clinical Nutrition, approximately 1% of Americans have a histamine intolerance, and 80% of them are middle-aged.
 The prevalence of this imbalance has been inspiring research for decades.

 Some of that research has led to the development of Umbrellux® DAO, a naturally-derived enzyme supplement that replenishes your DAO levels - so you don't have to give up the foods you love.

 Discover how supplementing your enzymes can revive your dining delight.
 Order Umbrellux® DAO online today!

 In addition to the common skin flushing, histamine rash, runny, stuffy or sneezy nose, watery eyes and churning gut, symptoms of enzyme imbalance vary.
 Because histamine also influences neurotransmitters, DAO deficient or histamine intolerant people may also experience:

 If any of these tend to strike after you eat certain high histamine foods, you may have a histamine intolerance or DAO deficiency.

 It's hard to say which foods will cause these debilitating symptoms in you until you eat them.
 The following foods have been shown to commonly cause an overload of histamine:

 While many foods contain high levels of histamine, others trigger the release of histamine in the small intestine.
-These foods are referred to as histamine liberators and include:
+These foods which trigger your body to produce histamine are referred to as histamine liberators and include:

 Some foods can help the body process histamine and defend against histamine reactions.
 These foods include: